connorburtonn/Cyber-Security-Portfolio/02AssetInventory.md

 # Asset Inventory – Northbridge Ltd

 ## Overview:
-This document lists key IT and business assets within Northbridge Services Ltd. It is used to support risk assessment, security controls, and incident response planning.
+This document lists key IT and business assets within the organisation.
+It is used to support risk assessment, security controls, and incident response planning.